Previous reports

 This report is published: Quarterly

 Strategic Asset Allocation (SAA) plays a crucial role in an investors’ decision-making process.
-This report features the quarterly update of three SAA models, their portfolio characteristics and the data we have used to construct the SAA models.
+This report features the quarterly update of three SAA models, their portfolio characteristics and the (proprietary) data we have used to construct the SAA models.
 In addition, we update the Expected Returns based on the return assumptions of approx. 70 asset managers and present tables with volatility and correlation data for every asset class.

 Find answers to common questions about our Strategic Asset Allocation research below.
 If you don’t see your question, feel free to get in touch at [email protected]